pilsprog/skyport-logic/docs/GAME.md

 such as "go to 1,0" and then "fire mortar at 2,2".
 The server would then first move you to the tile [1, 0], and then perform your mortar shot, assuming it is in range.
+You can move from tile to tile in the fashion you would expect (crossing edges), and you can move up to 3 tiles in one round.
 There are seven different types of tiles, as described in the next section.

 TILES
 -----
 ### ACCESSIBLE TILES (These tiles can be moved onto)

-* GRASS - normal grassland.
+* **GRASS** - normal grassland.
 No effect.
 May come in various forms and colors, but robots don't care about aesthetics.
-* EXPLOSIUM - If you stand on this tile, you can use one action or more to mine explosium.
+* **EXPLOSIUM** - If you stand on this tile, you can use one action or more to mine explosium.
 An explosium tile has 2 explosium, which you mine at a rate of one explosium per action.
 After it is depleted, it turns into grass.
-* RUBIDIUM - If you stand on this tile, you can use one action or more to mine rubidium.
+* **RUBIDIUM** - If you stand on this tile, you can use one action or more to mine rubidium.
 An rubidium tile has 2 rubidium, which you mine at a rate of one rubidium per action.
 After it is depleted, it turns into grass.
-* SCRAP - If you stand on this tile, you can use one action or more to mine scrap.
+* **SCRAP** - If you stand on this tile, you can use one action or more to mine scrap.
 An scrap tile has 2 scrap, which you mine at a rate of one scrap per action.
 After it is depleted, it turns into grass.

-* INACCESSIBLE TILES (These tiles cannot be moved onto, but the server may place you on them.)
+### INACCESSIBLE TILES (These tiles cannot be moved onto, but the server may place you on them.)

-* VOID  - No tile at all.
+* **VOID**  - No tile at all.
-* SPAWN - protected spawn area.
+* **SPAWN** - protected spawn area.
 Once you move away from it, you can't re-enter.
-* ROCK  - A rock is blocking the way.
+* **ROCK**  - A rock is blocking the way.

 TURNS
 -----